joosthub/intro2ml.info/docs/index.rst

    faq

-Hello!
+Welcome!
 This is a directory of resources for a training tutorial to be given at the O'Reilly Strata Conference in San Jose on March 5th and 6th, 2018.